microsoft/fast/specs/form-associated-custom-element.md

 ### Risks and Challenges

 #### Retrieving labels
 Accessing the [`labels`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/labels) property of a native input returns a `NodeList`.
-In cases where the form-association APIs are available, the implementation from `ElementInternals.labels` works as expected.
+In cases where the FACE APIs are available, the implementation from `ElementInternals.labels` works as expected.
 In cases where we implement a proxy element though, we need to construct the label set from the following:
   1. any parent `<label>`element.
 Can be retrieved from the proxy element's `labels` property
   2. any `<label>` element with `[for="$id"]`, where $id is the `id` attribute *of the custom element*.
 Because the custom element does not reflect it's `id` attribute to the proxy element (that would result in two elements with the same ID in the DOM), the labels are not automatically associated to the `labels` property of the proxy.